Navigate and search

 Depending on your task, different sets of dotPeek's navigation and search features may help you:

-- If you need to find anything in your solution or referenced libraries by name, study the commands in the Navigation by Name section.
+If you need to find anything in your solution or referenced libraries by name, study the commands in the Search by name section.

-- If you need to go to any items related to the current code symbol, study the commands in the Navigation from Symbols section.
+If you need to go to any items related to the current code symbol, study the commands in the Navigate from symbols section.

-- dotPeek also provides a general-purpose Navigate To shortcut that groups all navigation options available from the current caret position.
-To learn more about this shortcut, see Navigate To section.
+dotPeek also provides a general-purpose Navigate To shortcut that groups all navigation options available from the current caret position.
+For more information about this shortcut, refer to Navigate To section.

-- If you want to find usages of a particular symbol in the current file, project, solution, or referenced libraries, study the commands in the Finding Usages section.
+If you want to find usages of a particular symbol in the current file, project, solution, or referenced libraries, study the commands in the Find Usages section.

-- Depending on the current caret position in the editor, dotPeek can suggest you a lot of relevant navigation options.
-To learn more about these options, see Context Navigation.
+Depending on the current caret position in the editor, dotPeek can suggest a lot of relevant navigation options.
+For more information about these options, refer to Navigate current context.

-- If you need to find any text in the current document, use the Quick Find window.
+If you need to find any text in the current document, use Find text in the current document.

 Besides, dotPeek provides other means of navigation:

-- For types and interfaces that are overridden and implemented elsewhere, for methods implementing, overriding or hiding other methods, dotPeek shows gutter icons that provide quick navigation up and down the inheritance hierarchy:
+For types and type members that have base symbols or inheritors elsewhere in the currently loaded assemblies, dotPeek shows gutter icons that let you navigate up and down the inheritance hierarchy:

 The Stack Trace Explorer window, which enables you to navigate from a stack trace to the error location in the source code, and thus pinpoint the malfunction.
-For more information, see Navigating from Stack Trace to Exception.